-Oklahoma City television and radio icon Danny Williams dies
+Oklahoma City radio and television icon Danny Williams has died.

 In 1953, “The Adventures of 3-D Danny” debuted.
 Williams became known as Dan D. Dynamo for the series, which he wrote, starred in and produced.
 He also played character parts, including Xavier T. Willard, on the “Foreman Scotty Show” in 1960.

 Starting in 1967, He hosted “Dannysday,” a daytime talk and variety program, for 17 years.

 Kent Jones, program director at KOMA, first met Williams in 1992 when he came to host their morning show.

 “I'm sorry to have lost a good friend. ...
 And he was an encourager to younger broadcasters.
 So many people, including me, learned a lot from Danny Williams,” Jones said.